 Response: The GLO is committed to distributing CDBG-DR funding to accomplish the national objective of assisting Low- and Moderate-Income level (LMI) households in accordance with HUD's requirements in the February 9, 2018 Federal Register notice.
 The GLO will ensure that at least 70 percent of aggregate program funds provided to the state of Texas will be used to benefit LMI households.
 Please see Table 55: Total LMI Budget on page 147 of this APA 12 to see how the GLO calculates its compliance with the LMI requirement.
-Estimated projected funding benefitting LMI persons as of the issuance of APA 12 is \$3,983,642,947, or 77%, of CDBG-DR funding provided to the state of Texas for Hurricane Harvey disaster recovery which is 7% more than required by HUD.

-Amendment 11 to the State of Texas Plan for Disaster Recovery: Hurricane Harvey - Round 1 (the Amendment) was released on October 7, 2022, commencing the required 30-day public comment period.
+Estimated projected funding benefitting LMI persons as of the issuance of APA 12 is \$3,983,642,947, or 77%, of CDBG-DR funding provided to the state of Texas for Hurricane Harvey disaster recovery which is 7% more than required by HUD State of Texas Plan for Disaster Recovery: Amendment 11 Amendment 11 to the State of Texas Plan for Disaster Recovery: Hurricane Harvey - Round 1 (the Amendment) was released on October 7, 2022, commencing the required 30-day public commen period.
 The Amendment was posted on the GLO website.
 The public comment period for the document ran to November 7, 2022.
 The GLO distributed a statewide press release announcing the availability of the Amendment on the GLO website.
-Additionally, the GLO sent out an email to over 1,100 recipients across the 49 eligible counties targeting local emergency management coordinators, county and local government officials, public housing authorities, and other interested parties.
+Additionally, the GLO sent out an email to over 1,100 recipients across the 49 eligible counties targeting local emergency management coordinators county and local government officials, public housing authorities, and other interested parties.
+List of those that submitted comments: